Release of the Body

-The decedent’s body will be available for release soon after completion of the examination, which is generally within 48 hours of the death.
+The decedent’s body will be available for release soon after completion of the examination, which is generally within 48 to 72 hours after the decedent has been taken into our care.
 Upon receipt of a signed authorization (Order for Release of Remains) from the legal next-of-kin, the decedent’s body will be released to a mortuary or other service (e.g. cremation society, transportation service) designated in the authorization.
 This form can also be used to authorize release of property.

 The release may be signed by the legal next-of-kin authorized by law to direct disposition of the remains; this person sometimes differs from persons authorized to handle other aspects of the decedent's affairs.
 The mortuary normally provides the authorization form, obtains the proper signature, and then submits it to us.